AkiMed™

 AkiMed™ is designed to provide temporary structural support, guide the healing process and safely resorb over time, promoting natural tissue healing.

-First generation of absorbable biomaterials earned their place in medicine through sutures, drug delivery and bone repair.
-Then, the same materials were repurposed into soft tissue, and the mismatch began.
 Soft tissue has different requirements: it flexes, moves and heals on its own time.
 Dissolve too soon, and you abandon healing tissue at its most vulnerable.
 Stay too long, and the body never stops reacting.
-Soft tissue does not need stronger materials.
-It needs smarter ones, designed from the start for how soft tissue actually works.

 History of absorbable biomaterials